hashicorp/vault/ui/README.md

 ### Building Vault UI into a Vault Binary

-We use `go-bindata-assetfs` to build the static assets of the Ember application into a Vault binary.
+We use the [embed](https://golang.org/pkg/embed/) package from Go 1.16+ to build the static assets of the Ember application into a Vault binary.

 This can be done by running these commands from the root directory run:
 `make static-dist`